 To avoid purchasing a flood-damaged vehicle:

-- An AutoCheck or a CARFAX vehicle history report can provide useful information, such as who holds the title, whether the car has been in an accident and if it was ever reported stolen, salvaged or damaged.
+Obtain a vehicle history report A CARFAX vehicle history report can provide useful information, such as who holds the title, whether the car has been in an accident and if it was ever reported stolen, salvaged or damaged.

 Beware of fraudulent escrow services and protect yourself with secured payment.

 For a fee, an escrow service holds the buyer's payment until the seller has delivered the item purchased.
 Such a third-party service can protect both parties from fraud.
 However, scammers often set up fake escrow services.
-They claim an affiliation with well-known companies like AutoTrader.com and TRUSTe, for example, to create a sense of security.
-AutoTrader.com does not endorse all escrow services and TRUSTe does not operate an escrow service.
+They claim an affiliation with well-known companies like Autotrader and TRUSTe, for example, to create a sense of security.
+Autotrader does not endorse all escrow services and TRUSTe does not operate an escrow service.
 Protect yourself by using our preferred provider, Escrow.com for secured payments.
+Visit Escrow.com

 Remember these tips before you agree to use an escrow service:

-- Avoid any service that implies an affiliation or partnership with AutoTrader.com unless it is Escrow.com.
-You can confirm an escrow service by calling 1-866-AutoTrader.
+- Avoid any service that implies an affiliation or partnership with Autotrader unless it is Escrow.com.
+You can confirm an escrow service by calling 1-866-Autotrader.

 - Avoid any service that claims to be operated by TRUSTe.
 TRUSTe doesn't operate an escrow service.